SVMAC: Unsupervised 3D Human Pose Estimation from a Single Image with Single-view-multi-angle Consistency: Experiments and results

-\textbf{Ablation Study} We also conduct ablation studies to evaluate the effectiveness of the adversarial training and our SVMA consistency loss.
-The results are shown in Table 4. 'without Dis' represents our experimental results when we train our model without using a discriminator. 'without SVMA' represents our experimental results when we train our model without using SVMA consistency loss, which means we input 2D joint locations through the generator only one time.
-The results show that our SVMA consistency loss further improves the performance of our model by 20\%, which can help our generator generate more plausible 3D poses and cameras.
+In this section, we conduct ablation studies on Human 3.6M and MPI-INF-3DHP to evaluate the effectiveness of the adversarial training method and our single-view-multi-angle consistency in terms of P-MPJPE.
+The experimental results are shown in Table \ref{ablation}. 'w/o Disc' represents the experimental results when we train our model without using a discriminator.
+The results on Human 3.6M and MPI-INF-3DHP show that the adversarial training method helps learn a mapping from 2D poses to 3D poses.

+'$n=k$' represents the results when we use the SVMAC loss, see Eq.\ref{svmaloss}, in the case of $k$ angles.
+Specially, the case of '$n = 1$' means that we train the model without the SVMAC loss.
+For the case of $n=2$, The experimental results show that the SVMA consistency loss further improves the performance of our model by 20\% compared with $n=1$.
+Hence, we have the conclusion that the simple reprojection constraints and adversarial training are not enough for estimating reasonable 3D poses.
+The SVMAC loss significantly improves the accuracy of our model for estimating plausible 3D poses and cameras.
+In order to further explore the effectiveness of the value of $n$, we perform experiments in the case of $n=3$ as shown in Table \ref{ablation}.
+We can find that increasing the number of angles does not significantly improve performance, but makes training process much slower.
+Hence we set $n=2$ to train our model and compare it with other methods.

+In addition, we also perform experiments on both datasets with 5\% ground truth 3D data for supervision, and the results are shown at the bottom of table 4.
+The experimental results show that our model can outperform most of weakly supervised methods and even fully supervised methods by using a little 3D ground truth for supervision.

-\subsection{Qualitative Results}
+\subsection{Qualitative results}

+In this section, we conduct qualitative experiments on Human 3.6M dataset and Figure \ref{h36mqualr} shows several reconstruction examples.
+The results show that our method can perform very well for even more complicated actions.
+However, our model cannot work well for certain special views and scenes.

-To show the generalization of our model, we conduct experiments on MPII and LSP datasets without being trained on them but trained on Human 3.6M, and show some examples of estimated 3D poses in Figure.
-It can be seen that our model performs well with standard 2D pose datasets, which contains more complicated in-the-wild poses.
+In order to verify the generalization of our model, we conduct experiments on MPII and LSP datasets without training on them but on Human 3.6M, and show several examples of estimated 3D poses in Figure \ref{MPII} and Figure \ref{LSP}, respectively.
+It can be seen that our model performs well with standard 2D pose datasets, which contain more complicated in-the-wild poses and actions that are not involved in the training dataset.